High School Counseling

 Our Counselors

 Eileen Burkhardt- A Buckeye Valley graduate, Ms. Burkhardt earned her Bachelor's Degree in Elementary Education Degree from Ohio Wesleyan University and Master's Degree in School Counseling from the University of Dayton.
-Having severed as a counselor at the elementary school and middle school level Ms. Burkhardt is now serving on the high school counseling team.
+Having served as a counselor at the elementary school and middle school level Ms. Burkhardt is now serving on the high school counseling team.

 Tammy Cress- Ms. Cress is a proud BV graduate.
 She earned her Bachelor's Degree from Purdue University and her Master's Degree in School Counseling from Indiana University, Purdue University, Indianapolis (IUPUI).